RedQueenUS/RDK/README.md

 */

-// Import React and Redux dependencies import React { Component } from "react";
+// Import React and Redux dependencies import React, { Component } from "react";
 import { connect } from "redux";

-// Import Action Dispatchers
+// Import Action Creators
 import {onCreateShape, onCreateImage} from "./MyComponentActions";

 // Define class to contain React Component, and extend base Component class class MyComponentToolbar extends Component{

   // Components require a render() function, which has access to: this.props.
-  // this.props is supplied action dispatchers, by the connect() call at the bottom of this file. render() {
+  // this.props is supplied action creators, by the connect() call at the bottom of this file. render() {
-    // Deconstruct the action dispatchers from this.props;
+    // Destructure the action creators from this.props;
     const {onCreateShape, onCreateImage} = this.props;

     // Return the content to be rendered.